Abu Ahmad Abdul Hafiz: Career

 In 1939, Abdul Hafiz joined the All-India Muslim League and became a founding secretary of its Sylhet branch in 1941.
 He worked alongside his uncle Minister Abdul Hamid, Khan Bahadur Modabbir Husayn Chowdhury, Minister Munawwar Ali of Sunamganj, Minister Abdul Matin Chaudhary, Haji Usman Mia Merchant and Haji Wasif Ullah.
 In the lead-up to the 1947 Sylhet referendum, he became the general secretary of the Referendum Board that was in charge of the referendum for Muslim League.
 Among his efforts was inviting Sahul Usmani from Bihar to give a pro-partition speech to the masses in Sylhet, as well as assisting the Radcliffe Boundary Commission.

 Shortly after the independence of Pakistan, Bengali language movement started.
 In 1948, Abdul Hafiz presided over the largest public meeting in Sylhet in support of the language protestors at Gobind Park (currently Hasan Market, Sylhet) despite being a Muslim League leader.
 His wife, Syeda Shahar Banu, was one of the leading women organizers of the movement.
 Abdul Hafiz disassociated himself from the Muslim League in 1952, and began to dedicated his life instead to education and social welfare.

 Abdul Hafiz worked with the Red Crescent and Sylhet Maternal Care Committee, and contributed to the establishment of a maternal care facility in Sylhet.
 The Shaheed Sulaiman Hall (former Jinnah Hall) was founded under his supervision.
 He was also involved in cooperative movements.
 He was the secretary of Sylhet Cooperative Central Bank Limited, president of Sylhet Cooperative Town Bank and member of Surma Valley Muslim Cooperative Jute Marketing Society.
 In 1951, he joined the Cooperative Seminar in Karachi.
 For over 30 years, he was president of Postal Department Union.
 He was made an Honorary Professor of the Madan Mohan College and the Sylhet Government Women's College.
 In 1968, Abdul Hafiz founded the Sylhet Law College and served as its principal until 1981.

 Death and legacy

 Abu Ahmad Abdul Hafiz died in Bangladesh on 9 February 1985.
 During his birth centenary in 2000, his biography was published in the Bengali language.
 Within this, the award-winning Bengali poet, Dilwar Khan, dedicated the poem Nodir Uttoradhikare to him.

 He had fourteen children in total including Professor Dr. Abu Ahmad Abdul Muhsi, Dr. AK Abdul Mubin and National Professor Dr. Shahla Khatun.
 His son, Abul Maal Abdul Muhith, was the former Finance Minister of Government of Bangladesh.
-His another son, Abul Kalam Abdul Momen, was the Minister of Foreign Affairs of Government of Bangladesh.
+Another son, Abul Kalam Abdul Momen, was the Minister of Foreign Affairs of Government of Bangladesh.